Plavé Vozokany

 Plavé Vozokany (Fakóvezekény) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1327.

 Geography

 The village lies at an altitude of 185 metres and covers an area of 23.132 km².
 It has a population of about 855 people.

+Population

 Ethnicity

 The village is approximately 98% Slovak.

 Facilities

 The village has a public library and football pitch.